 Looking for more breakfast recipes?
 Check out some of these delicious ideas!

-- My ‘BEST French Toast’ recipe really is the best!
+- My ‘BEST French Toast’ recipe really is the best, made with fluffy brioche bread and pan fried to perfection!

 - If you love a very berry breakfast, try my ‘Baby Dutch Pancake’ recipe next!